isomerpages/sp-5gacademy/_courses/by-areas/5g-and-telecoms.md

 	}
 </style>

-<p style="line-height:1"><small>The courses in this area have been provided by members of the Academic Institute Curriculum Advisory Committee.</small></p>
+<p style="line-height:1"><small>The courses in this area have been provided by members of the Academic Institution Curriculum Advisory Committee.</small></p>

 |Course Title  | Institution | Level | Duration |
 | - | - | - | -|